 Season the chops with salt and pepper.

-Remove from the heat and add in the remaining 1 Tbs of butter and the fresh herbs.
-Stir until the butter is melted.
+Remove from the heat and mix in the remaining 1 Tbs of butter and the fresh herbs.

 Plate the chops and pour that amazing sauce over the top!